NasalDaemon/Static-DI/examples/MODULES.md

 struct Sessions
 {
-    // If implementing a node with type-based dependencies on other nodes
+    // If implementing a node with data type dependencies, a nested
-    // a nested Node<Context> template class is needed to query the types in the graph template<class Context>
+    // Node<Context> template class is needed to query the types in the graph template<class Context>
     struct Node : di::Node
     {